 Giulia Scarpaleggia has graciously allowed us to share her absolutely delicious recipe with all of you.
 Her directions, mixed with some of our personal twist, are what we present to you.
 Thank you, Giulia for always inspiring and encouraging us to continue to find the joy and passion in Tuscan cuisine.
 More of Giulia's incredible recipe's can be found in her cookbook From the Markets of Tuscany.
 Enjoy!

-- Preheat the cast iron cooking surface of the Pizza e Cucina wood-fired oven.
+- Preheat the cast iron cooking surface of the Wood Fired Pizza Oven.

 - If you found fresh peas, make sure to shell them and collect the peas in a bowl.
 We were only able to find frozen peas as mentioned in the video.

 - Giulia's recipe directs to place the peas in a pot together with the garlic, parsley, sugar, salt and pepper.
 It then calls to cover the mixture with a cup of water and let stew on low heat for about 40-45 minutes.
 When the peas are nearly done, she adds the sliced pancetta and lets it cook together for a few minutes to flavor.